Communicating the PHE Unwinding: How States Are Conducting Outreach and Planning

 States Are Collaborating with Stakeholders

 In addition to leveraging multiple communications channels for enrollee outreach, many states have enlisted stakeholders to get the word out about the end of the PHE and to assist once renewals begin.
 The California Department of Health Care Services (DHCS) is leveraging managed care organizations, navigators/assisters, and providers to obtain updated consumer contact information and developed a toolkit for “Coverage Ambassadors.”
-Colorado, North Carolina, Virginia, and Wisconsin also developed unwinding toolkits to provide community partners, stakeholders, and advocates with consistent messaging and resources to collectively support consumers with updating contact information, completing renewals, and transitioning to other coverage.
+Colorado, Missouri, North Carolina, Ohio, Virginia, and Wisconsin also developed unwinding toolkits and other outreach materials to provide community partners, stakeholders, and advocates with consistent messaging and resources to collectively support consumers with updating contact information, completing renewals, and transitioning to other coverage.
 Other states, including Montana and Nevada, issued notices to stakeholders encouraging them to spread the word and prepare Medicaid recipients for upcoming changes.
 The Alabama Medicaid Agency scheduled a COVID-19 public health emergency update for Medicaid providers and partners, during which Agency representatives will share how the Agency is preparing for the end of the PHE and the return to normal operations.
 Lastly, Massachusetts’ state legislature allocated $5 million for a community-based outreach and education campaign.
 Health Care for All will support the redetermination process by leveraging community-based organizations to conduct one-on-one outreach in communities that have the highest potential risk of coverage loss and to launch local ethnic and social media campaigns.

 Another critical unwinding strategy for states will be to collaborate with Marketplaces to smooth the transition to coverage on the Marketplace for those enrollees that are no longer eligible for Medicaid.
 In February 2022, New York launched a campaign to encourage consumers to “stay connected” with NY State of Health, the state’s Marketplace, by signing up for text messages and encouraging people to update their contact information.
 The state is working on adding the capability to (1) send and receive texts in Spanish, and (2) text members who haven’t returned mail to offer customer service support.
 NY State of Health is leveraging relationships with health plans, local districts, and other stakeholders to inform state residents about renewing their coverage and exploring other available health insurance options if they no longer qualify for Medicaid, CHIP or the Essential Plan.
 California’s state-based marketplace, Covered California, delivered a presentation to their certified enrollers highlighting the marketplace’s close collaboration with DHCS on their PHE Operational Unwinding Plan.
 The marketplace also released a toolkit for enrollment partners and stakeholders with planning resources for the launch of auto-enrollment from Medi-Cal when the public health emergency ends.